JackLau1222/FFmpeg_WHIP_GSoC2025/README.md

 This project aims to add WebRTC (Real-Time Communication) muxer that supports sub-second latency streaming according to the WHIP (WebRTC-HTTP ingestion protocol) specification.

-Before GSoC, the initial [WHIP patch](https://github.com/ossrs/ffmpeg-webrtc/tree/patch/whip/v1) were written by Winlin and many other RTC developers.
+Before GSoC, the initial WHIP patch was written by Winlin and many other RTC developers.

 My first GSoC work is to refactor and improve code until it can be merged into FFmpeg.